 - Calculate the retention rate for June, July, and August separately.

 - Add them up, then divide by 3.

-- Group customers who joined within the same calendar period (usually week or month) as a cohort.
+- Group customers who convert in the same calendar period (usually a week or a month) as a cohort.

-- Find out the percentage of customers retained in each subsequent period* (presented as “period N”), relative to the amount in the starting period (period 0).
+- Find out the percentage of customers retained in each subsequent period (period N), relative to the number in the starting period (period 0).

 - Repeat for each cohort.

 The end result is usually presented in the following format:

 You can then turn the average retention rates (weighted) into a retention curve.
 The sooner the curve flattens, the better your retention is.